Barbi Benton: Recording career

 Benton achieved some success as a recording artist, hitting the country charts in the mid 1970s.
 After beginning her career on Playboy Records in 1974, her record "Brass Buckles" (1975) was a top-five hit on Billboard's country singles chart.
 Follow-up singles charted modestly through 1976.
 Her third album, Something New, was oriented more towards the pop market, and featured her only single that made the pop charts, "Staying Power" (which "bubbled under" at #108).

 Her final country album Ain't That Just the Way (1978) was released only in Scandinavia; the title track was a number one hit in Sweden for five weeks.
 The same song was also a major hit for Lutricia McNeal in 1996, and was recorded by the Dutch singer Patricia Paay under the title Poor Jeremy in 1977.

 Benton's final album, 1988's Kinetic Voyage was very different from her earlier work.
-This was a largely instrumental new age album for which Benton composed or co-composed all the songs, played piano and synths, and produced and arranged the work in collaboration with Jamil Szmadzinski.
+This was a largely instrumental new age album for which Benton composed or co-composed all the songs, played piano and synths, and produced and arranged the work in collaboration with Jamii Szmadzinski.

 Personal life

 Benton dated Playboy magazine founder Hugh Hefner from 1969 to 1976.
 Hefner asked Benton to marry him four times, but he was unfaithful during their relationship.
 When Benton pursued a singing career, their relationship deteriorated further as she spent more time on the road touring.

 She married real estate developer George Gradow on October 14, 1979.
 They have two children, Alexander and Ariana.
 They divide their time between homes in Aspen and Los Angeles.
-Their Aspen home, known as ”The Copper Palace” was designed by architect Bart Prince and featured on MTV's ’’Extreme Cribs’’.
+Their Aspen home, known as ”The Copper Palace” was designed by architect Bart Prince and featured on MTV's Extreme Cribs.